huang-jianhua/VideoGenius/test/README.md

-# MoneyPrinterTurbo Test Directory
+# VideoGenius Test Directory

-This directory contains unit tests for the **MoneyPrinterTurbo** project.
+This directory contains unit tests for the **VideoGenius** project.

 ## Directory Structure